connexcs/docs/provider-ratecard.md

 # Rate Card Management

-Rate Card is one of the most important feature of Connex and managing rate cards is very easy and convenient.
+Rate Cards are one of the most important features of Connex and managing rate cards is very easy and convenient.

-This tutorial will guide you on how to manage provider rate cards.
+This tutorial will guide you on how to manage your provider rate cards.

 ## Provider Rate Card Upload.